The need to separate powder based Food Ingredients occurs in many industries, from the dairy

 - Secondary pollution of water is an operational added problem requiring a water treatment facility.

-a highly efficient final dedusting system from where they can recover first grade product, maximizing yield of the whole production line.
-ACS cyclones can be a real alternative to other police filters depending on the required emission limits and particle size of the product.
+include very high efficiency process cyclones to maximize yield.
+ACS final stage cyclones are also a real alternative to other police filters depending on the required emission limits and particle size of the product (<20mg/Nm3